ingSlonik/easy-db/packages/server/README.md

 ## Features

 - The same interface in Node, Web, Mobile, Server or your own environment.
-- Automatic saving files to dictionary.
+- Handling saving and removing files directly in easy-db.
 - Easy reading and updating database without any special tool.
-- Handling files directly in easy-db.
+- MongoDB like queries for GET collection.

 ## CLI